 An action camera is a tactile tool.
 You’ll be operating it with gloves on, mounting it in awkward spots, and relying on its durability.
 Feeling the camera helps you answer crucial questions:

 - Ergonomics: How does it feel in your hand?
 Are the buttons easy to press?
-Can you navigate the menu without wanting to throw it against a wall?
+Can you navigate the menu without frustration?

 - Build Quality: Does it feel solid and durable, or a bit plasticky and cheap?
 The ruggedness you feel in the store is a good indicator of how it will hold up in the field.